 - Encanto Village Planning Committee, Past Member

-- U.S. District Court for the 9th Circuit
+- U.S. District Court for the 7th and 9th Circuit

 - U.S. Court of Claims

 - U.S. Supreme Court

 - U.S. District Courts for the Western District of Washington and the District of Arizona